armatys/deliciousapi.js/README.markdown

 ### DeliciousAPI.js

 A JavaScript library for interacting with delicious.com feeds API.

-To use it you will need JQuery and (optionally) md5 library.

-JQuery is currently used for JSONP request, but this dependency will be removed soon.
+Plays well with Delicious (maximum 1 req/s)

+An md5 library is an optional dependency - you will need it if you want to get bookmarks data, based on a website's URL.